Jiawen-Yan/jiawen-yan.github.io/_pages/cv.md

   * Tang Lixin Study Abroad Scholarship, Tsinghua University, 2019
   * Graduate National Scholarship, Tsinghua University, 2019
   * Tang Lixin Scholarship, Southwestern University of Finance and Economics, 2017
-  * Special Award 2016-2017 Guanghua Entrepreneur Competition, Southwestern University of Finance and Economics,2017
+  * Special Award of Guanghua Entrepreneur Competition, Southwestern University of Finance and Economics, 2017
   * Outstanding Winner of 2016 Mathematical Contest in Modeling, Southwestern University of Finance and Economics, 2016
   * Undergraduate National Scholarship, Southwestern University of Finance and Economics, 2015